PadmarajBhat/AIForEveryOne/Notes 2.md

    * AI training:
       * leads and executive : AI essentials and stratergy, resource allocation
       * AI software engineering team :  hands on training for AI fundamentals
+   * AI Stratergy :
+      * AI can be only specific to industry specific
+      * keep cycling around collecting more data and improve product.
+      * there may be an industry which might be doing similar work but your team need not compete with it.
+All we need to do is focus on applying latest industry standard available for our purpose.